BeXXsoR/PuzzleHustle/README.md

 - Esc: Quit the game

 If a piece is close enough to a fitting neighbor piece, the two will automatically be combined, and you'll hear a sound notification.
 If there's no sound, the pieces do not fit.<br>
 **IMPORTANT**: If you move a group of multiple pieces at once (because they are already connected), the game only checks for fitting neighbors of the piece that is clicked on.
-So make sure that you select the correct piece to connect the group to other pieces/ groups.
+So make sure that you grabbed the correct piece to connect the group to other pieces/ groups.

 ## *Credits*
 - Game design and implementation: **Thomas Schneider**